Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 Quality stainless steel is resistant to corrosion, durable, and non-reactive.
 The best pot or pan for gas stoves should be made of at least three metal layers.

 If the base of the cooking vessel is made with magnetized stainless steel (18/0), it will work on an induction cooktop and a gas stove.
 However, the bottom of some tri-ply cookware is made of 18/10, 18/8, or 18/4 stainless steel.
-These products will not work on an induction cooktop, although they will work on a gas stove.
+Products with this material will not work on an induction cooktop, although they will work on a gas stove.

 Stainless steel alone does not conduct heat very well.
 However, when combined with a metal that conducts heat well, such as aluminum or copper, the cooking vessel has very good heating capabilities.
 This helps with corrosion and durability.